-and which is closely related to the extrinsic curvature associated with how the spatial surfaces are embedded in the full space-time.
-Once again, the spatial indices are implicitly contracted using the metric $h_{ij}$, so that
+and it is closely related to the extrinsic curvature associated with how the spatial surfaces are embedded in the full space-time.
+The spatial indices are still implicitly being contracted using the metric $h_{ij}$; so, for example,

-One advantage of this approach is that the fields $N$ and $N^i$ are both Lagrange multipliers, with no underlying dynamics, so their equations of motion produce two constraints that reduce the number of independent scalar degrees of freedom by two, as was mentioned earlier.
+The fields $N$ and $N^i$ are both Lagrange multipliers, with no underlying dynamics.
+Their equations of motion produce two constraints which reduce the number of independent scalar degrees of freedom by two.
 Varying with respect to $N\to N + \delta N$ yields

 while $N^i\to N^i + \delta N^i$ gives